lmcad-unicamp/CLAP/docs/source/configuration.rst

         boot_disk_type: gp2                 # (OPTIONAL) Root filesystem volume storage type, one of gp2 (general purpose SSD), io1 (provisioned IOPS SSD), or standard (the default).
         placement_group: XXX                # (OPTIONAL) Placement group to enable low-latency networking between compute nodes
         image_userdata: '...'               # (OPTIONAL) Shell script to be executed (as root) when the machine starts.
-        network_ids:                        # (OPTIONAL) List of network or subnet IDs the nodes will be connected to
+        network_ids:  subnet-abcdfefxx      # (OPTIONAL) Subnet IDs the nodes will be connected to
-            - eni-0c7b58d5d506d94af
-            - network-example-2

     instance-t2small-us-east-1:
         provider: aws-east-1-config